vaclavhanzl/prak/README.md

 First, get **prak** source code:
 ```
 git clone https://github.com/vaclavhanzl/prak.git
+git checkout v1
 ```
-Or you can instead download a zip file - click on the green "Code" button (up and right on this page).
+Or you can instead download a zip file - change "main" to "v1" up left, click on the green "Code" button up right on this page.

 Than you need to install python3.10, pytorch and torchaudio, e.g. using [mambaforge](https://mamba.readthedocs.io/en/latest/installation.html).